 It is important to show that both syntax and inference rules are adequately represented in Hybrid.
-Adequacy of syntax encoding, also called representational adequacy, is discussed for the lambda calculus as an OL in Hybrid in [2] and proved in detail in [4], while adequacy for a fragment of a functional programming language known as Mini-ML is proved in [7].
+Adequacy of syntax encoding, also called representational adequacy, is discussed for the lambda calculus as an OL in Hybrid in [2] and proved in detail in [5], while adequacy for a fragment of a functional programming language known as Mini-ML is proved in [13].
 Proto-Quipper contains the lambda calculus as a sublanguage, and representational adequacy for the full language is a straightforward extension of these other results.
 We give a brief overview here.

 First, the proper and abstr predicates, defined in the Hybrid library, provide important tools for proving representational adequacy of any OL.
 As mentioned, the proper predicate rules out terms with dangling indices, which clearly cannot occur in well-formed terms of any OL.
 The abstr predicate, as mentioned, applies to arguments of the lambda operator.
-Recall that this operator has one argument of functional type $(expr \rightarrow expr)$.
+Recall that this operator has one argument of functional type (expr \rightarrow expr).
 To adequately represent OL syntax, we must rule out exotic functions, i.e., functions that do not encode OL lambda terms.
-To illustrate, we consider the example from [7].
-Suppose we have (lambda e), where $e = (\lambda x. \text{count } x)$ where (count x) counts the total number of variables and constants occurring in x.
+To illustrate, we consider the example from [13].
+Suppose we have (lambda e), where $e = (\lambda x.count x)$ where (count x) counts the total number of variables and constants occurring in x.
 This function clearly does not represent syntax.
 Only functions that behave uniformly or parametrically on their arguments, such as the one discussed in the introduction, represent OL terms.
 The abstr predicate identifies exactly this set of functions.
-See [5] and the related work section of [7] for a careful analysis of this phenomenon.
-The former applies specifically in the context of Coq.
-Also, see [15] for the precise definitions of these two predicates.